rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 curl https://public-node.testnet.rsk.co/1.3.0/ -X POST -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"eth_gasPrice","params":[],"id":1}' > .gas-price-testnet.json
 ```

-If you are using a Windows OS, I suggest you use the Git Bash terminal.

 ![gas price result](/assets/img/tutorials/setup-truffle-oz/image-25.png)

 You should receive a response similar to the following in the file: